Police, friends looking for missing Utah university student

-SALT LAKE CITY (AP) - Police and friends are investigating the disappearance of a 23-year-old University of Utah student whose last communication with her family said she arrived at Salt Lake City International Airport five days ago.
+SALT LAKE CITY (AP) - Police and friends are investigating the disappearance of a University of Utah student who hasn’t been heard from since she flew back to Salt Lake City last Monday after visiting family in El Segundo, California.

-The Salt Lake Tribune reports that police said Friday that Mackenzie Lueck’s parents reported her missing on Thursday afternoon.
+Police have issued a missing persons poster for MacKenzie Lueck but say they have no evidence she is in danger.

-Lueck texted her parents about 1 a.m.
-Monday to tell them she arrived at the airport from California, and officials say she took a Lyft ride.
+Lueck’s parents reported her missing Thursday after not hearing from her after she texted them she had arrived in Salt Lake City at 1 a.m.
+June 17.

 Information from: The Salt Lake Tribune, http://www.sltrib.com